Planet Fitness doesn’t get the best reputation among the weightlifting community.

 Like everything in life, it comes down to money.

-Planet Fitness may not have a bench press, squat rack, or power rack, but that doesn’t mean you need to jump ship and find another (more expensive) gym altogether.
+Even though bench press was added to the list of exercises Planet Fitness doesn’t allow, that doesn’t mean you need to jump ship and find another (more expensive) gym altogether.

 You just have to be willing to get a little creative and give up the standard bench press that you know too well.